Hāpuku: Age and growth

 Hāpuku are a large, slow growing, long-lived species.
 They reach sexual maturity between 10 and 13 years and have lifespans up to 60 years.
 They can grow as large as 100 kg, but are usually found around the 25 kg mark.
 They have an average size of 80–100 cm but can grow up to 180 cm in length.

+In a human context

+The hāpuku is a traditional food for Māori, considered one of the most prestigious fish.
+The name hāpuku originated in Polynesian languages, typically used to refer to fish in the Epinephelus genus, and in Māori the word hāpuku became a verb, meaning to cram food into your mouth.
+The name hapuka appears to be a corruption of the fish's Māori language name by early European settlers.
+Hāpuku fisheries were passed down through generations, and the best locations were thought to be far off-shore.
+Traditionally, the hāpuku was thought to be able to tell when its name was being used, so the name rarawai was used in its place during fishing expeditions.

-Human consumption
+Modern consumption

+In the 1940s, a fishing industry developed around hāpuku in New Zealand.
+The meat was canned, and oil was extracted from the liver of the fish.

-Hāpuku are a highly rated eating fish, reaching top value on both the local and international markets.
+In the 21st century, hāpuku are a highly rated eating fish, reaching top value on both the local and international markets.
 Chefs who have tasted farmed hāpuku have stated that it outperforms wild-caught hāpuku.